Share On Social!

 Thus, additional research is needed to identify the predictors of mental health service use among Latino youth and develop the necessary assessment and counseling tools to identify at-risk Latino youth and get them the mental health services they need to improve their mental health.

-Read the full Salud America! research review on mental health and Latino children.33
+Read the full Salud America! research review on mental health and Latino children.35

-Another study of 1,420 Latino emerging adults in Southern California found that the presence of ACEs was significantly associated with substance use or abuse, specifically cigarette, alcohol, marijuana, and hard drug use.
-As the number of ACEs increased, so did the substance use for all substances.35 Depressive symptoms stemming from ACEs can also increase the risk of substance use/abuse, so identifying and treating depression may help to reduce the substance use/abuse, although it is likely that many factors are involved and further symptoms assessment and intervention may be warranted.36
+Another study of 1,420 Latino emerging adults in Southern California found that the presence of ACEs was significantly associated with substance use or substance use disorder, specifically cigarette, alcohol, marijuana, and hard drug use.
+As the number of ACEs increased, so did the substance use for all substances.37 Depressive symptoms stemming from ACEs can also increase the risk of substance use/abuse, so identifying and treating depression may help to reduce the substance use/substance use disorder, although it is likely that many factors are involved and further symptoms assessment and intervention may be warranted.38

 Education, Achievement and ACEs